-2.12 Engagement of People with Lived Experience
+2.13.
+Engagement of People with Lived Experience

 All applicants are strongly encouraged to include people with lived experience (PWLE) in their research and provide an explanation of their involvement.
 People with lived experience include people living with dementia and/or their caregivers.
-PWLE can be involved at any stage of the research project, e.g., as collaborators/coapplicants, in design, as participants, etc. If an applicant does not plan to include people with lived experience in their research, they will be required to provide justification as to why they are not included.
+PWLE can be involved at any stage of the research project, e.g., as collaborators/co-investigators in design, as participants, etc. If an applicant does not plan to include people with lived experience in their research, they must provide justification as to why they are not included.
+Further details and examples of the engagement of people with lived experience can be located on the Pages - Resource Files section of the asc.smapply.ca application portal.

-2.13 Host Institution/Location of Research
+2.14.
+Host Institution/Location of Research